liufuqin0922/brant-ruan.github.io/_posts/2017-04-11-UnixV6ppFSReport2.md

 |i_size|d_size|i_number|/|||
 |i_addr[10]|d_addr[10]|i_lastr|/|||

 The duplicate variables won't be explained.
-We focus on the new in `INode`:
+We focus on the new in `Inode`:

 - `i_dev` stores ID of the device from which one `DiskInode` comes
 - `i_number` stores ID of one `DiskInode` on a disk